Enriqueta Maroni

 Enriqueta Maroni (/es/; 7 February 1927 – 5 August 2025) was an Argentine human rights activist.

 Biography

 Maroni was born on 7 February 1927.
-She was a member of Mothers of Plaza de Mayo from 1977, after two of her children were forcefully disappeared by the last military dictatorship.
-She became internationally known after being interviewed by Dutch television during the 1978 FIFA World Cup, where she told openly about the crimes of the dictatorship.
-She was the organization’s president between 2022 and 2024.
+She was a member of Mothers of Plaza de Mayo from 1977, after two of her children were forcefully disappeared by the military dictatorship known as National Reorganization Process.
+She became internationally known after being interviewed by Dutch television during the 1978 FIFA World Cup, where she spoke openly about the crimes of the dictatorship.
+She was the organization’s president from 2022 to 2024.
 Maroni died on 5 August 2025, at the age of 98.